-The private keys from CA, subject to backup copies, are stored as identified in section 6.2.4.
+The private keys from CA, subject to backup copies, are stored as identified in section 4.12 of CPS.

 6.2.6 Private Key Transfer into or from a Cryptographic Module

 The private keys from Multicert CA are not extractable from the cryptographic token FIPS 140-2 level 3.